designspike/bolt-extension-config-validator/README.md

 ## Details

-This extension adds a menu item at *Extras > Validate config files*.
+This extension adds a menu item at *Extensions > Validate config files*.

-When you clidk the link, you'll see a page with validation results spitting out stuff like this:
+When you click the link, you'll see a page with validation results spitting out stuff like this:

 ```
  * contenttypes.yml is invalid: The node 'root.entries' has not allowed extra key(s): singular_slog